-- (a) Movement of the earth around the sun: .........

-- (b) Movement of a ceiling fan:.....
+- (b) Movement of a ceiling fan :

-- (c) A meteor falling from the sky:
+- (c) A meteor falling from the sky :

-- (d) A rocket launched from the ground:.....
+- (d) A rocket launched from the ground :

-- (e) A fish swimming in water:.....
+- (e) A fish swimming in water :

-- (f) The plucked string of a sitar: ......
+- (f) The plucked string of a sitar :

-- (a) If a ball is released from the terrace of a building, it comes down in ...... motion.
-On the other hand, it reaches the ground in ...... motion if it is thrown with force away from the terrace in a direction parallel to the terrace. - (b) The motion of an aeroplane on the runway before take-off is.......... - (c) The kite looking for its prey flies with ...... motion in the sky. - (d) Children sitting in a rotating giant wheel have ........ motion, while those sitting in a merry-go-round have a ....... motion.
+- (a) If a ball is released from the terrace of a building, it comes down in motion.
+On the other hand, it reaches the ground in motion if it is thrown with force away from the terrace in a direction parallel to the terrace. - (b) The motion of an aeroplane on the runway before take-off is.......... - (c) The kite looking for its prey flies with motion in the sky. - (d) Children sitting in a rotating giant wheel have motion, while those sitting in a merry-go-round have a motion.